-- Rezone 6000 Executive Boulevard from the EOF 0.75 H100T to the CR 2.0 C1.0 R1.5 H200 Zone to promote redevelopment opportunities, including new public benefits that support the Sector Plan recommendations.
-Development on this property must transition from maximum 200 foot building heights at the northeastern corner of the property to 70 feet at the southern portion of the property.
-A minimum 50-foot-wide landscape area must be retained on the southern portion of the property.
-This landscape include preserved and new trees, the pedestrianbike path called for in this Plan, and required utility easements. - Rezone the 6006 Executive Boulevard and 6010 Executive Boulevard properties from the EOF 0.75 H100T Zone to the CR 2.0 C1.0 R1.5 H150 Zone to promote infill development and support the Sector Plan's recommended public benefits, including housing options and amenities.
-The existing water and sewer easement must be retained and the recommended path must be located outside of this easement. - Rezone the properties at 6100 Executive
+- Rezone 6000 Executive Boulevard from the EOF 0.75 H100T to the CR 2.5 C1.5 R2.0 H200 Zone to promote redevelopment opportunities, including new public benefits that further the Sector Plan recommendations.
+Development on this property must transition from a maximum of 200 feet high at the northeastern corner of the property to 70 feet at the southern portion of the property.
+A minimum 50-foot-wide landscape area must be retained on the southern portion of the property that will include preserved and new trees, the pedestrian-bike path called for in this Plan, and required utility easements.
+Public open space on this property should consist of a combination of an urban greenway, plazas or pocket greens. - Rezone the 6006 Executive Boulevard and 6010 Executive Boulevard properties from the EOF 0.75 H100T Zone to the CR 2.0 C1.0 R1.5 H150 Zone to promote infill development and support the Sector Plan's recommended public benefits, including housing options and amenities. - Rezone the properties at 6100 Executive

 Boulevard, 6110 Executive Boulevard, 6116 Executive Boulevard, and 6120 and 6130 Executive Boulevard from the EOF 0.75 H100T Zone to the CR 1.5 C1.5 R1.0 H100 Zone to promote infill development, including new public benefits that advance the Sector Plan recommendations.
-The existing water and sewer easement must be retained and the recommended path must be located outside of this easement.

-• Rezone the 2115 East Jefferson and 2101 East Jefferson properties from the EOF 0.75 H100T to the CR 1.5 C1.5 R1.0 H100 Zone to promote infill development, provide new public benefits that advance the Sector Plan recommendations, and to provide a transition to the existing Luxmanor residential community.
+• Rezone the 2115 Fast Jefferson and 2101 East Jefferson properties from the EOF 0.75 H100T to the CR 1.5 C1.5 R1.0 H100 Zone to promote infill development, provide new public benefits that advance the Sector Plan recommendations, and to provide a transition to the existing Luxmanor residential community.